 Fagan Park is one of those parks you wish you went to all the time.
 But then again, that might take away some of the magic of it.
 And it truly is a magical place – a big one at that, at about 55 hectares.
 It’s an oasis of rolling green expanses and pretty little nooks for the little ones to discover.
 There are bike tracks, small lakes and lots of wide open space to run around and explore.
 For something a little different there are the Gardens of Many Nations – 11 themed gardens such as the Chinese and Dutch gardens.
 And there’s ducks (and eels and fish!)
 Who doesn’t love ducks?!

 There are two playgrounds at opposite ends of the park.
-One is better for older children (Arcadia Road entrance) with a large climbing frame, flying fox, liberty swing and play equipment.
+The main one is better for older children (Arcadia Road entrance) with a large climbing frame, flying fox, liberty swing and play equipment.
 Also for the youngsters there’s a sand play area with water (but not TOO much) – perfect for muddy puddles and splashing so take a change of clothes!
-There’s another smaller park sheltered away at the Carrs Road entrance but this is for toddlers really.
+There’s another smaller park sheltered away at the Carrs Road entrance.
 Picnic shelters and electric BBQs are scattered throughout the grounds.
 (Picnic shelters are also available to hire for functions.)

 Marella Ave, Kellyville